-- 2011: iHEAR report for the Department of Health and Aging by the National Acoustic Laboratories (Australian Hearing’s research arm) on the prevalence of hearing loss and its relationship to leisure-sound exposure;
+- 2011: iHEAR report for the Department of Health by the National Acoustic Laboratories (Australian Hearing’s research arm) on the prevalence of hearing loss and its relationship to leisure-sound exposure;

 - 2010: Binge Listening is another report from the National Acoustic Laboratories reporting the significant impact of common leisure activities on the hearing of young Australians, including going to nightclubs, pubs and live concerts;